 - Applicants applying to computer science and engineering majors within the Volgenau School of Engineering with the exception of Information Technology.

 - Home-schooled applicants.

-- Applicants who are seeking to become a member of one of Mason's NCAA intercollegiate athletic teams.
+- Applicants who are seeking to become a member of one of George Mason's Division-I NCAA intercollegiate athletic teams.

 Students may accelerate their graduation by the award of transfer credit from any of the following exams.
 Official transcripts from the testing agency should be sent to the Office of Admissions during the application process.
 Transfer credit evaluations are considered final after the first academic year of enrollment.
 No additional credit, including external credit by exam, will be considered.